gchq/sleeper/docs/10-deploy-to-localstack.md

 =================================

 You can run a LocalStack container locally and deploy an instance of Sleeper to it.
-This deployment method has limited functionality, but will allow you to perform a queue-based standard ingest, and run reports and scripts against the instance.
+This deployment method has limited functionality and will only work with small volumes of data, but will allow you to perform a queue-based standard ingest, and run reports and scripts against the instance.

 ## Prerequesites